 Britain wished to guarantee her, “great imperial lifeline,” as the British Prime Minister, Anthony Eden, famously called the canal and to reassert her position of colonial dominance.

-The invasion and its aftermath would trigger momentous geopolitical events that can still be seen today not only in the region but also in the U.S.’ relationship with Europe.
+The invasion and its aftermath would trigger momentous geopolitical events that can still be seen today not only in the region but also in the U.S.’s relationship with Europe.
 For the Suez crisis solidified the new world order that had emerged after WWII.
 Until 1956, Britain and France still believed that their pre-war international clout had survived the war.
 The Suez Crisis and America’s response cleared some clouds in London and Paris.

 Now, you may be wondering how it all came to this.

 Well, to better understand the reasons behind the Suez Crisis, we must first understand the vital significance of the canal.
-And to do so, we must travel back in the middle of the 19th century.
+And to do so, we must travel back to the middle of the 19th century.

 In 1869, after 10 years of construction, the Suez Canal opened.
-It had been commissioned by the Khedive, the Ottoman Viceroy of Egypt, and was administered by the Universal Company of the Suez Maritime Canal; most of the company’s shares were owned by French and British private investors and the Egyptian government.
+It had been commissioned by the Khedive, the Ottoman Viceroy of Egypt, and was administered by the Universal Company of the Suez Maritime Canal.
+Most of the company’s shares were owned by French and British private investors and the Egyptian government.
 A few years later, in 1875, the Egyptian government was forced to sell its shares of the company to Britain, largely because of financial troubles.

 It wasn’t long before the canal’s strategic importance became apparent.
 Before this feat of engineering, ships coming from or going to the east had to circumvent Africa.
 Journeys were excruciatingly slow and lasted for months.
 Not anymore.
-Now, Britain and France were able to govern and to reinforce their vast Empires with considerably greater efficiency.
+Now, Britain and France were able to govern and reinforce their vast empires with considerably greater efficiency.